Laika: Training

-Laika was found as a stray wandering the streets of Moscow a week before the launch.
+Laika was found as a stray dog wandering the streets of Moscow.
 Soviet scientists chose to use Moscow strays since they assumed that such animals had already learned to endure conditions of extreme cold and hunger.
 She was a 5 kg mongrel female, approximately three years old.
 Another account reported that she weighed about 6 kg.
 Soviet personnel gave her several names and nicknames, among them Kudryavka (Russian for Little Curly), Zhuchka (Little Bug), and Limonchik (Little Lemon).
 Laika, the Russian name for several breeds of dogs similar to the husky, was the name popularised around the world.
 Its literal translation would be "Barker", from the Russian verb "layat" (лаять), "to bark".
-According to some accounts, the technicians actually renamed her from Kudryavka to Laika due to her loud barking.
+According to some accounts, the technicians actually renamed her from Kudryavka to Laika owing to her loud barking.
 The American press dubbed her Muttnik (mutt + suffix -nik) as a pun on Sputnik, or referred to her as Curly.
 Her true pedigree is unknown, although it is generally accepted that she was part husky or other Nordic breed, and possibly part terrier.
-NASA refers to Laika as a "part-Samoyed terrier."
+NASA refers to Laika as a "part-Samoyed terrier".
 A Russian magazine described her temperament as phlegmatic, saying that she did not quarrel with other dogs.

 The Soviet Union and United States had previously sent animals only on sub-orbital flights.
 Three dogs were trained for the Sputnik 2 flight: Albina, Mushka, and Laika.
 Soviet space-life scientists Vladimir Yazdovsky and Oleg Gazenko trained the dogs.

 To adapt the dogs to the confines of the tiny cabin of Sputnik 2, they were kept in progressively smaller cages for periods of up to twenty days.
 The extensive close confinement caused them to stop urinating or defecating, made them restless, and caused their general condition to deteriorate.
 Laxatives did not improve their condition, and the researchers found that only long periods of training proved effective.
 The dogs were placed in centrifuges that simulated the acceleration of a rocket launch and were placed in machines that simulated the noises of the spacecraft.
 This caused their pulses to double and their blood pressure to increase by 30–65 torr.
 The dogs were trained to eat a special high-nutrition gel that would be their food in space.
+It was made up of 40% bread crumbs, 40% powdered meat and 20% beef fat mixed with agar and water.
+Presumably the formula was 200 ml of water, agar, and 100 g of food.

-Before the launch one of the mission scientists took Laika home to play with his children.
-In a book chronicling the story of Soviet space medicine, Dr. Vladimir Yazdovsky wrote, "Laika was quiet and charming ...
+Ten days before the launch, Vladimir Yazdovsky chose Laika to be the primary flight dog.
+Before the launch, Yazdovsky took Laika home to play with his children.
+In a book chronicling the story of Soviet space medicine, he wrote, "Laika was quiet and charming ...
 I wanted to do something nice for her: She had so little time left to live."